Elizabeth T Murakami, University of North Texas

 - individual and institutional accountability

-- diversity with respect to race, class, gender, sexual orientation, ethnicity, and learning styles
+- diversity with respect to race, class, gender, gender identity, sexual orientation, ethnicity, and learning styles

 - law, finance, and personnel issues in education